 Speaking of "time," do you know how many hours a day are spent just standing or sitting around waiting for stuff?
 Riding the bus, waiting in line for lunch, there are plenty of moments throughout the day to pack in a bit of reading, and if you have a book on you, it's as easy as pulling out your phone to check Facebook.

 Life's too short to read a book you hate.
 I'm a teensy bit anal about finishing things I've started, so this was groundbreaking for me.
 Once I just decided I'd stop trying to trudge through a painfully boring novel just to check it off my list, I started flying through books.
 I read reviews to see if a book sounds appealing, and I most often choose my favorite genre, mystery .
 You don't have to apologize for having a favorite genre; just embrace it, and dive into it.
 When it comes to books outside mysteries, I start reading it, and if it draws me, I keep going (this is how I discovered some of my favorite romances ).
 If not, I move on.

 4. Get a library card, shop at used bookstores, and look for Kindle deals.

 Basically, don't let the cost of books keep you from reading.
 I keep an eye out for monthly and daily Kindle deals, but there's no replacing a library or used bookstore where you can also read a bit of the book before buying/loaning.
 And libraries now have ebooks, too.
 There are so many free and cheap books at our fingertips that it's silly not to take advantage of these opportunities.Source: Disney

-Check out even more great tips for making reading a priority , and if you need reading recommendations, here are the hot new books out in March .
+Check out even more great tips for making reading a priority , and if you need reading recommendations, here are our picks for the best books of 2014 .